bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 01 - GPU Basics.md

 Understanding the specifications of your GPU is crucial for optimizing its performance and aligning it with your computational needs.

-For a detailed overview of your GPU's capabilities, you can refer to its product specification sheet.
+For an overview of your GPU's capabilities, you can refer to its product specification sheet.
 For instance, the NVIDIA RTX A4000's specifications are available in its datasheet, which provides comprehensive information about its architecture, memory, performance capabilities, and more.

 - [NVIDIA RTX A4000 Datasheet](https://www.nvidia.com/content/dam/en-zz/Solutions/gtcs21/rtx-a4000/nvidia-rtx-a4000-datasheet.pdf)